 OTHER IMPORTANT ARTISTS IN THE COLLECTION

-While the works of Frederic Remington and Charles Russell comprise the bulk of the Sid Richardson Collection, they are not the only important artists who's works are on display at the Sid Richardson Museum.
-The following artists also have work included in the collection.
+While the works of Frederic Remington and Charles Russell comprise the bulk of the Sid Richardson Museum's collection, they are not the only important artists whose works were collected by Sid W. Richardson.
+The following artists' work is also included in the collection.

 Oscar E. Berninghaus (1874-1952)

 Born in St. Louis in 1874, Oscar Berninghaus began work in lithography in 1889 and was a printer's apprentice in 1893 while studying at the St. Louis Society of Fine Arts.
 Berninghaus was an established commercial artist when he visited New Mexico in 1899 and became "infected with the Taos germ."
-He is the only member of the famous Taos artists' colony represented in the Sid Richardson Museum.
-Berninghaus painted many Indian subjects, giving them the full Taos Treatment, but also created works in which horses and humans were reduced to inconspicuous elements in the spectacular mountainous landscape that lured painters to northern New Mexico.
-He did paint Western historical pictures, five murals for the Missouri state Capitol at jefferson city and a series of oils for the Anheuser-Busch Brewing Company of St. Louis on the theme of early western transportation.
+He is the only member of the famous Taos artists' colony represented in the Museum's collection.
+Berninghaus painted many Indian subjects, giving them the full Taos treatment, but also created works in which horses and humans were reduced to inconspicuous elements in the spectacular mountainous landscape that lured painters to northern New Mexico.
+He also painted Western historical pictures, five murals for the Missouri State Capitol at Jefferson City and a series of oils for the Anheuser-Busch Brewing Company of St. Louis on the theme of early western transportation.

 Charles Francis Browne (1859-1920)

-A native of Natick, Massachusetts, Charles Francis Browne studied at the Museum of Fine Art in Boston and later in Paris.
+A native of Natick, Massachusetts, Charles Francis Browne studied at the Museum of Fine Art in Boston, and later in Paris.
 In the summer of 1895 Browne and two friends from Chicago embarked on an adventure in the West, a tour of the Indian country of Colorado, Arizona and New Mexico.
-Although Browne was attracted "By the strangeness, picturesqueness and real interest" of the Indians he was the least influenced of the three by what he had seen.
-Landscape, not genre painting or portraiture, was his teaching specialty at the Chicago Art Institute, and it was his work in that field that earned him election as an associate in the National Academy of Design in 1913.
+Although Browne was attracted "by the strangeness, picturesqueness and real interest" of the Indians he was the least influenced of the three by what he had seen.
+Landscape was his teaching specialty at the Chicago Art Institute, and it was his work in that field that earned him election as an associate in the National Academy of Design in 1913.
 Nevertheless, Browne did paint Indians in 1895.

 Edwin Willard Deming (1860-1942)

 Edwin Deming enjoyed a long, productive career as an artist and illustrator.
 Born in Ashland, Ohio, and raised on a homestead in Illinois, he studied art in New York and Paris.
 Deming traveled extensively among the Western tribes in the late 1880's and through the 1890's.
 His first trip to the West was in 1887 when he visited the Apaches and the Pueblo Indians in the Southwest and the Umatillas in Oregon.
-He was best known as a muralist and received a letter from Fredric Remington in 1909 stating his intention to have Deming do "a panel or two" for the dining room of Remington's new house in connecticut.
+He was best known as a muralist and received a letter from Frederic Remington in 1909 stating his intention to have Deming do "a panel or two" for the dining room of Remington's new house in Connecticut.
 However, during the same period his smaller canvases were also winning recognition for their evocation of the spiritual side of Indian life.
-He saw himself as the interpreter of the Indian's soul and was given to quoting Remington to the effect, "Deming, the difference between your Indians and mine is that I saw my Indians through the sights of a rifle and you saw yours from inside the blanket in his tipi"
+He saw himself as the interpreter of the Indian's soul and was given to quoting Remington, "Deming, the difference between your Indians and mine is that I saw my Indians through the sights of a rifle and you saw yours from inside the blanket in his tipi."

 William Gilbert Gaul (1855-1919)